 “Done.”
-Her bathing suit flowed over her body, rippling and pouring, as the liquid light of the material lengthened in simulated drips at the edges before being reabsorbed into the whole.
+She replied.
+Her bathing suit flowed over her body, rippling and pouring downward, as the liquid light of the material lengthened in simulated drips at the edges.
+The fabric ebbed and flowed with the water before being reabsorbed into the whole of the design.
 Magnetic.
 Electric.
-She smiled at him as she moved the blowing curls from her face.
+She smiled at him as she moved the blowing hair from her face.

-Sahdi looked around at the turquoise sky, while the purple ocean gently rolled in below it.
-He could feel the wind on his face, accompanied by the edges of the foaming white water, exhausting its energy on the sand, as it’s watery fingers reached out in desperation, dragging it’s fingers over the obsidian sand, as it tumbled back into the ocean.
+Sahdi looked around at the turquoise sky, while the lavender froth of the ocean waves gently rolled in.
+He could feel the wind on his face, accompanied by the foaming water rolling into shore before exhausting its energy to return to the ocean.
+The sand trailed the tide’s watery fingers, as it tumbled back.
 “Why do I ever leave this place?”
 Sahdi asked.

 “Good question…,” said Elise.
 A soft melody rushed along the shoreline with the incoming tides.
-The fragrance of blue orchids descended from the hills behind them.
-The deep red of the Mauri palms, overhead. “…I love this place,” she responded.
+The fragrance of blue orchids covered by the canopy of the deep red of the Mauri palms, descended from the hills behind them. “…I love this place,” she responded.

 She looked back at him with soft brown eyes and a demurred smile.
 The notes of a flute caught inside his ear, like a seashell.
 Looking into his eyes, she lay her hand upon his face and caressed it.
 This is crazy!
 He thought to himself.
 With her eyes closed, she brushed her soft lips across his neck.
 He thought to himself, Could I love her, love it?
 He placed his hand on her shoulder, slowly following the curve with his fingers, watching the sparkles of sweat blossom on her skin.